Bank of America CEO says company to slow hiring, predicts ‘mild recession’

 He predicted what he called a “mild recession” later this year and early into 2024 – which is notably timed during the highly-anticipated presidential election year.

-“It’s basically third quarter this year, fourth quarter, this year into first quarter, a mild recession.
-And unemployment gets up in high 4 percent range, still very low by historical norms,” Moynihan said.
+“It’s basically the third quarter this year, fourth quarter, this year into the first quarter, a mild recession.
+And unemployment gets up in the high 4 percent range, still very low by historical norms,” Moynihan said.
 “And that’s our core prediction.”

 “So the Fed is getting the consumer spending level in line.
 And now you’re, we have the jobs report and other things which sends some confusing and ambiguous messages, but the route is the, the activity of consumers more in line with what the Fed wanted because the rate increases and other aspects have had their effect,” Moynihan added.
 “Quantitative tightening’s had the effect.”